Quick Take

 Great Danes, Neapolitan Mastiffs, and Tibetan Mastiffs share traits in common with these dogs.

 - Great Danes: Like Spanish Mastiffs, Great Danes have affectionate natures and drool a lot.
 Though they are big dogs and measure up to Spanish Mastiffs in height, they only weigh about half what a Spanish Mastiff weighs.
-Their lifespans are considerably shorter than the lifespans of Spanish Mastiffs.
+Their lifespans are generally shorter than the lifespans of Spanish Mastiffs.

 - Tibetan Mastiffs: Tibetan Mastiffs aren’t quite as large as Spanish Mastiffs.
 Though they were bred to protect livestock, DNA studies have confirmed that they’re not true mastiffs but are more closely related to mountain dogs like St. Bernards.